kimo944/DevOps-Technical-Assignment/README.md

       }
       ```

-## Submission Guidelines
+## 📋 Submission Guidelines

-- Ensure all code is committed to the repository.
+- **Code Commit:** Ensure all code is committed to the repository.
-- Provide clear documentation on how to set up and run the project.
+- **Documentation:** Provide clear and detailed documentation on how to set up and run the project.
-- Include instructions for deployment and any required configurations.
+- **Deployment Instructions:** Include instructions for deployment and any required configurations.

 ---